 Also think about the size of the room the bed frame is going in to.
 If you can, put your mattress on the floor and walk around it to understand how much space you have around your new bed.
 Aim to have at least 0.5m of walking space between your bed and any furniture.

 The main purpose of a bed base is to raise the mattress’ height, allowing you to easily and comfortably climb in and out of bed.
 Look for a bed base where you can place your feet on the floor while you’re sat on it and easily stand up.
 Sat down, your knees should be about the same height as your hips.

 What material is it made of?

 Metal is a durable and sturdy choice for a bed frame.
 They suit contemporary and modern rooms.
 Solid wood frames add warmth and a uniqueness due to its texture and colour variations.

 You can also choose fabric or leather bed frames.
 They normally have hard wood frames that are wrapped in fabric or leather.
 Leather requires a lot of maintenance, including cleaning with products especially designed for leather.
-Fabric bed frames offer lots of choice.
+Fabric bed frames in Australia offer lots of choice.